Monotheism

-Lesson Objectives: In this unit, students will learn about the difference between the ancient Israelites and their polytheistic neighbors.
-They will discuss the centrality of the first and second commandments to ancient and contemporary Judaism and will learn about other religions’ ritual objects, idols, and gods.
-During this unit’s hands-on project, students will learn about how ancient communities signed documents by creating their own cylinder seals.
+Lesson Objectives: In this unit, students will learn about monotheism as it distinguished ancient Israelites and their polytheistic neighbors.
+They will discuss the centrality of the first and second commandments to ancient and contemporary Judaism.
+During this unit’s hands-on project, students will make their own cylinder seals.

 Guiding Thematic Questions: